-Coat of aliphatic fluorourethane in accordance with AWWA D102-17 OCS 4 and the Exterior Coating System Application Table at the end of this Section.
+Coat of aliphatic fluorourethane in accordance with AWWA D102 OCS 4 and the Exterior Coating System Application Table at the end of this Section.

-The exterior coating materials shall be a system of Products from a single manufacturer.
+The exterior coating materials shall be a system of Products from the same manufacturer.

 The coating system must meet all the performance criteria as listed below.

-Adhesion to Steel: ASTM D4541-09e1, 1,900 psi minimum value, Method E, Type 5.
+Adhesion to Steel (coating system as a whole): ASTM D4541-09e1, 1,800 psi minimum value, Method E, Type 5.

-Gloss Retention: ASTM D4141/D4141M-14, 96% gloss retention minimum with a 1,260 MJ/m2 exposure.
+Gloss Retention: ASTM D4141/D4141M, 96% gloss retention minimum with a 1,260 MJ/m2 exposure.